jamesshore/quixote/README.md

 1. Install [Karma](http://karma-runner.github.io).
 Karma runs your test suite in multiple browsers simultaneously.
 2. Install [Mocha](https://mochajs.org/).
 Mocha is a test framework.
 It organizes and runs your tests.
 3. Install [Chai](http://chaijs.com/).
 Chai is an assertion library.
 It allows you to check results.

+If you're using Karma, you may also want to use the [karma-quixote](https://github.com/woldie/karma-quixote) plugin.
+This plugin will automatically load Quixote into the global `quixote` variable for you.

 ### 3. Serve your test files